adebola-io/whirlwind/README.md

    <p><i>Whirlwind.</i></p>
 </h1>

-Whirlwind is an open-source, statically-typed programming language for quickly and easily writing maintenable software.
+Whirlwind is an open-source, statically-typed programming language for quickly and easily writing maintainable software.
 It is designed to be practical, easy to read and efficient.

 ## Documentation 📑